rmupap/rmupap.github.io/curriculum/index.md

 <h4 class="" id="615">PAS 615 Emergency Medicine</h4>

 This course provides fundamental instruction on the recognition and management of life-threatening patient presentations.
 Problem-based case studies and team-based activities are utilized extensively in this course.
-Team-work, collaboration, cooperation, and valuing interdisciplinary contributions to managing patients is emphasized.
+Team work, collaboration, cooperation, and valuing interdisciplinary contributions to managing patients is emphasized.
 BLS and ACLS certification is included as part of this course.

 {{ page.backtotable }}